SamiiC/Discord-Bot/README.md

 # Discord-Bot
 An attempt at a discord bot made in JS 😃

-This code is by no means perfect but I have tried my best
+This code is by no means perfect.

-I may add to it in the future depending on if i can be bothered
+Will need to be updated to Discord JS 13

 Things I have learnt:
 - How to use promises
 - How to use fetch and get data from external APIs
 - Some asynchronous programming
-- Discord JS and its commands
+- Discord JS 12